Gman-Superfly/AKIRA/architecture_theoretical/PHASE_AND_TIME.md

 ## Summary

 The temporal band doesn't store "phase" in the spectral sense.
-Instead, it tracks how phase *evolves* and *relates* across time — which is a fundamentally different kind of information.
+Instead, it tracks how phase *evolves* and *relates* across time, which is a fundamentally different kind of information.

 This is precisely why time is orthogonal to frequency: they answer different questions.